Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     - Having been reprimanded once but still violating the regulations during the exam of that subject;
     - Exchange homework and scratch paper with others;
-    - Copying someone else\'s work.
+    - Copying someone else's work.
 Exams that are found to be similar will be dealt with the same way, except in cases where the person being disciplined has sufficient evidence to prove that he/she has actually cheated, then the head of the training unit may consider